multiOmicMechanismAwareML/CodeBase/README.md

 This will automatically start the FBA process using the msbData and the yeastmmm.mat metabolic model

-The captured flux levels can then be extracted and used to create a complete dataset (see the example in Code/learning/Data
+The captured flux levels can then be extracted and used to create a complete dataset (see our experiment example in Code/learning/Data)

 ### Deep Learning Approach

 In order to run the deep learning models two zip files need to be extracted:

-Code/learning/Data/CompleteDataset.csv
+\t Code/learning/Data/CompleteDataset.csv

-Code/learning/Data/Reduced_Dataset.csv
+\t Code/learning/Data/Reduced_Dataset.csv

 #### Requirements:

-Python 3.5
+\t Python 3.5

-Tensorflow 2.0
+\t Tensorflow 2.0

-Keras 2.0
+\t Keras 2.0

-Numpy 1.5
+\t Numpy 1.5

-Pandas 0.25
+\t Pandas 0.25

-Seaborn 0.9
+\t Seaborn 0.9

-Matplotlib 3.1.1
+\t Matplotlib 3.1.1

 To run the deep learning models - once these datasets have been extracted - simply run the python file Code/learning/DeepLearningFullSet.py to see the set of results.